 The Policy and Environment Team is responsible for the preparation and monitoring of the local planning policy framework, including Burnley’s Local Plan.

 ‘Burnley’s Local Plan’ is the development plan for the borough for non-minerals and waste matters and covers the period 2012-2032.
 It was adopted on 31 July 2018.
 It fully replaces the 2006 Burnley Local Plan.
+It was ‘reviewed‘ in July 2023 and determined not to require updating at the present time.

 The Plan will be accompanied by a separate Gypsy and Traveller Site Allocations development plan document on which work will commence shortly.